GitMCP/Cyan-Challenge/README.md

 The request body should contain the following:
 ```
 {
-    "name": "Assistant", //Your name, must be a String
+    "name": "Gustavo", //Your name, must be a String
-    "email": "Assistant@email.com", //Your e-mail, must be a String in an email format and must be unique
+    "email": "Gustavo@email.com", //Your e-mail, must be a String in an email format and must be unique
-    "type": "pacient", //The type of user you're creating, must be a string containing either "pacient", or "medic"
     "password": "Senha@123", //Your password, must have at least 8 digits, contain a lower case, an upper case and a special character
     "confirmPassword": "Senha@123" //Must be exactly equal the previous field
 }